-Who should attend: Teams of program leaders, managers, coordinators and direct service providers who have previously attended SEL in Practice or have a solid understanding of SEL basics.
+Teams of program leaders, managers, coordinators and direct service providers who have previously attended SEL in Practice or have a solid understanding of SEL basics.
 We encourage teams of 2-3 to register together.

 To request this course in your area, contact us.